moldovancsaba/doneisbetter/README.md

 -   Requires Google OAuth credentials and MongoDB connection string setup.
 -   Basic styling (functional, not heavily designed).
--   Limited error handling feedback in the UI (mostly console logs).
+-   Some UI components still need to be updated to utilize the improved error handling.
--   No card editing or deletion functionality yet.
+-   No card editing functionality yet.

 ## Documentation